bcgov/entity/docs/Way of Working/Sprint Review.md

 PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what did not get completed this Sprint.

 #### Entities
-Named Translation Output in IA and NOA - 5 Severin Bcomp Date Changes - Severin 5 mins
+Named Translation Output in IA and NOA - Severin - 2mins Bcomp Date Changes - Severin - 5 mins

 #### Name Request
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min

 #### Relationships
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+Account Management by staff - Sumesh - 10 mins
+BCeID for delegates - Amit - 5 mins

 #### Action Items:
 | # | Action Item/Feedback | Feedback Shared by | Action Item Assigned to |